kharchenkolab/conos/README.md

 ```
 (You may need to run `brew uninstall curl` in order for `brew install curl-openssl` to be successful.)

-As of version 1.3.1, `conos` should sucessfully install on Mac OS.
+As of version 1.3.1, `conos` should successfully install on Mac OS.
 However, if there are issues, please refer to the following wiki page for further instructions on installing `conos` with Mac OS: [Installing conos for Mac OS](https://github.com/kharchenkolab/conos/wiki/Installing-conos-for-Mac-OS)

 ### Running conos via Docker